Ada-C11/hotel/design-activity.md

 What data does each class store?
 How (if at all) does this differ between the two implementations?|`CartEntry` knows about one single product (its price and quantities). `ShoppingCart` knows about multiple `CartEntry` objects and stores them in an array called `entries`. `Order` knows about one single `ShoppingCart`.
 Implementation A reveals information about class `CartEntry` all the way down to the `Order` class when the `Order` class tries to calculate the final bill.
 Implementation B, however, hides the attributes of `CartEntry` class by adding a helper function `price` in the `ShoppingCart` class to calculate the total price of all the items in the cart.
 What methods does each class have?
 How (if at all) does this differ between the two implementations?|In implementation A, class `CartEntry` and class `ShoppingCart` only have public constructors.
 Class `Order` has a public constructor and handles all of the calculations of the final bill through `total_price` method.
 Consider the Order#total_price method.
 In each implementation:
-Is logic to compute the price delegated to "lower level" classes like ShoppingCart and CartEntry, or is it retained in Order?
+Is logic to compute the price delegated to "lower level" classes like ShoppingCart and CartEntry, or is it retained in Order?|In implementation A, the logic to compute the price was all retained in class `Order`.
+In implementation B, that logic was handled in the `ShoppingCart` class as well as the `CartEntry` class.
-Does total_price directly manipulate the instance variables of other classes?
+Does total_price directly manipulate the instance variables of other classes?|`total_price` method does not directly manipulate the instance variables of other classes.
+It only tries to pull out the information needed to do the calculations.
 If we decide items are cheaper if bought in bulk, how would this change the code?
-Which implementation is easier to modify?
+Which implementation is easier to modify?|If there is an option to buy the items in bulk, implementation B will be easier to change.
+For example, we can add an if conditional statement in `price` method in `CartEntry` class to say if the quantities are above certain threshold, some discounts will be applied to that particular product.
-Which implementation better adheres to the single responsibility principle?
+Which implementation better adheres to the single responsibility principle?|Implementation B is better adhere the single responsibility principle.
 Bonus question once you've read Metz ch.
-3: Which implementation is more loosely coupled?
+3: Which implementation is more loosely coupled?|Implementation B is more loosely coupled, because if there are any changes to the attributes of `CartEntry` class, we will only need to make local changes in `CartEntry` and do not need to correct anything else in `ShoppingCart` class and `Order` class.